jcarver989/dependence.js/README.markdown

     dependence project_dir/src/ -o compiled/

 We will get two output files: share_widget.js and popup_widget.js.
-By default Dependence.js will wrap each output file in its own namespace, attached to the global object (window or global) and sharing the same name as the module's directory (via a closure).
+By default Dependence.js will wrap each output file in its own namespace (via a closure), with an object attached to the global object (window or global).
+This object is the capitalized name as the module's directory.
 So using the example above when we want to call init() on Component1 we would call it like so:

     // global namespace
-    share_widget.Component1.init()
+    Share_widget.Component1.init()

 File Dependencies